nicocha30/ligolo-ng/README.md

 - Does not require high privileges
 - Socket listening/binding on the *agent*
 - Multiple platforms supported for the *agent*
+- Using websockets for agent connection (with Cloudflare/AWS support)
+- Socks5/HTTP proxy server support

 ## How is this different from Ligolo/Chisel/Meterpreter... ?